Soungai00/pymodaq_plugins_daqmx/README.rst

 Actuators
 +++++++++

-* **DAQmx_MultipleScannerControl**: Control of piezo scanners with an analog output.
+* **NIDAQmx**: General generation (voltage / current) with National Instrument materials

 Viewer0D
 ++++++++

-* **DAQmx_PLcounter**: Single photon counting
 * **NIDAQmx**: General measurement with National Instrument materials

 NIDAQmx Viewer
 ++++++++++++++

 This viewer aims at being very general and allows measurement with as much different NI modules as possible.
-At this point (06/2025), it supports Analog measurement of currents, voltages and temperatures from thermocouples.
+At this point (07/2025), it supports Analog measurement of currents, voltages and temperatures from thermocouples.

 Tests have been running with the following devices:
     * Chassis NI cDAQ-9174 & NI USB-9162
     * NI modules 9211 & 9205

-Acquisition channels can ge generated directly running the viewer, but it is also possible to load channels from the configuration file config_daqmx.toml clicking on "load configuration" in the parameter tree
+Acquisition channels can ge generated directly running the viewer, but it is also possible to load channels from the configuration file config_daqmx.toml clicking on "load configuration" in the parameter tree.

 To use such configuration, copy paste the content from C:/ProgramData/.pymodaq/config_daqmx.toml to <user_path>/.pymodaq/config_daqmx.toml and fill it with the configuration of your own experimental setup.

+It is recommended to create a preset with one detector for each module used (using the current device parameter).
+It allows to control the frequency for each module and make the "Load config" button only catch channels corresponding to the selected module.